ssib8888/SLC-Department-of-Public-Utilities/README.md

 # SLC-Department-of-Public-Utilities
-As a semester project for Water Resources Planning cpurse
+As a semester project for Water Resources Planning course